PhilapR/dataviz-project/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

  * What players had the best per-game stats?
- * Are those players the same as the record holders?
+ * Are those players consistantly the best across stats?
  * What era of players lasted the longest in the NBA?
  * Are there statistics that are indicitive of when a player played?